Ladvien/ladvien.github.io/_posts/2017-07-02-sqldf-dates.md

 This will convert the zipCode column from a number into a string, then, it assigns it back to the column zipCodes.
 Boom!
 We've told the computer to stop trying to make a ZIP code a number.
 Instead, treat it as a string.
 And with that, we will tell the computer later how to use ZIP codes.

 ## Coerce Date Types into Strings before Passing to SQLdf
 Ok, now for the reason for this entire article.
 Before passing any dates to SQLdf we need to first convert them to strings.
-Otherwise, SQLdf will try to treat them as numbers--which will cause a lot of heart ache.
+Otherwise, SQLdf will try to treat them as numbers--which will cause a lot of heartache.

 For example, a Client.csv file should have a `DateCreated` column.
 This represents the date a case-manager put the data into HMIS.
 The data should look something like this: